Financial Well-Being

 When am I Required to Start Paying Back My Student Loans? *** Federal Perkins Loan borrowers have a 9 month grace period after your graduate or leave school.
 Perkins loans are paid back to the university (the university is your loan servicer and often works with a partner called ECSI). *This program has been discontinued by the Department of Education.
 The last awards were offered at the start of the 2017-2018 academic year.

-Defaulting on Student Loans
+Defaulting on student loans

 Defaulting on student loans can have a serious and negative impact on your credit and ability for future borrowing.
-This may occur when you continue to miss student loan payments, loan becomes past due or delinquent.
+This may occur when you continue to miss student loan payments, the loan becomes past due or delinquent.

 For a loan made under the William D. Ford Federal Direct Loan Program or the Federal Family Education Loan Program, you are considered to be in default if you do not make your scheduled student loan payments for at least 270 days (about nine months).